Ferdila-doank/data_covid/README.md

 **Note** : in variable contains server ip postgree please edit to your server ip. if you don't konw ip server postgree please check this [link](https://stackoverflow.com/questions/53610385/docker-postgres-and-pgadmin-4-connection-refused)

 d.
-In folder DAG create folder data and in that folder create folder covid.
-This folder use for processing transfer variable from postgree to ariflow (using .json file and xcom in airflow)
+In folder DAG create folder data and in that folder create folder covid (/dags/data/covid/provinsi.csv).
+This folder use for processing transfer variable from postgree to ariflow (using .json file and xcom in airflow). file provinsi.csv get in folder variable airflow.

 ![image](https://user-images.githubusercontent.com/55681442/133918119-2a41b3b6-ecae-4fe4-843a-a1d79c5aa9b2.png)